molgenis/molgenis-emx2/docs/molgenis/dev_graphql.md

 - textSearch(value)
 - between(value)
 - notBetween(value)
+- _match_any_in_subtree(name) - use this to filter in ontology columns matching also when overlap exists in children of 'name' term

 If you want to filter a ref/mref/categorial or any other 'nested' table result, use: